Troubleshooting the .EXE Files virus

 Scan your computer with an anti-virus program

 Although if you use USB keys and USB flash drives very often, then you should try to scan them with an antivirus program, especially if you think it might be infected.
 Installing an antivirus after the infection may be too late sometimes.
-Some Anti-Virus software include Avast, Microsoft Security Essentials, and AVG.
-Install the antivirus and scan for viruses to remove the virus from the computer.

 Malware programs can be named anything.
 Even if you see a familiar process running in the Task Manager, it might be malware in disguise.
-Some Anti-spyware software include Spybot – Search & Destroy, and WinThruster.
+Some Anti-spyware software includes Spybot – Search & Destroy, and WinThruster.

 Is Your PC Healthy?